VarshniR/FIFA_WorldCup/README.md

 I downloaded a FIFA World Cup dataset on Kaggle (https://www.kaggle.com/datasets/abecklas/fifa-world-cup).

-The dataset cointains data from every World Cup that has been played between the period 1930 - 2014.
+The dataset contains data from every World Cup that has been played between the period 1930 - 2014.
 An important remark regarding the data, due to World War 2 the World Cup games that were planned for 1942 and 1946 were cancelled.

 After carefully cleaning and wrangling the data in Excel, I imported the data into SQL to analyze the data and do some visualizations with Tableau.